Kingoro Hashimoto: Early career

 Hashimoto was born in Okayama City, and a graduate of the 23rd class of the Imperial Japanese Army Academy in 1911.
 He subsequently graduated from the Army Staff College in 1920.
 The services of Aikido founder Morihei Ueshiba were offered to Hashimoto by Oomoto leader Onisaburo Deguchi.
-In April 1922, he was assigned to the Kwangtung Army in Manchuria and was stationed at Harbin.
+In April 1922, he was assigned to the Kwantung Army in Manchuria and was stationed at Harbin.
 In 1923, he was sent on special assignment to Manzhouli, near the border with the Soviet Union.
 From September 1927 through June 1930, he was reassigned as military attaché to Turkey.
-On his return to Japan, he was posted to the Imperial Japanese Army General Staff, and headed a Russian studies department.
+On his return to Japan, he was posted to the Imperial Japanese Army General Staff, and headed the Russia section.
 He was promoted to colonel in August 1930 and became an instructor at the Army Staff College in October.

 Political career

 From the middle of 1930, Hashimoto became increasingly involved in right-wing politics within the military, with active participation in various attempts at a coup d'état.
 He was also a founder of radical secret societies within the army.